One place for the full loop

 Executive Summary Report

-See Executive Report- Overall risk score and business impact summary
+Open in app- Overall risk posture and business impact summary

 - Strategic remediation recommendations